theodore221/HCC-portal/README.md

 npm run lint
 ```

+## Environment variables

+Copy `.env.example` to `.env.local` and populate the Supabase and email settings before running privileged flows such as booking approval.
+The sample file includes keys for the Supabase anon + service role clients, the Resend API key, and the site URL used to generate customer magic links.
+For a schema and automation walkthrough, see the [Supabase setup guide](./docs/supabase-integration.md#1-supabase-schema--security).

 ## Shadcn UI setup

 To regenerate or extend the component library with the official Shadcn CLI, run the following commands from the project root: